MetaLint: Easy-to-Hard Generalization for Code Linting: The MetaLint Framework

 \subsection{Instruction Supervised Fine-Tuning}

-As discussed in Section~\ref{sec:method:synth_data_gen}, we train the target LLM $\Phi$ on a set of 50 linter-detectable, easy idioms $I_{\mathcal{L}}$, using the corresponding meta-task specifications $M_{I_{\mathcal{L}}}$ and a set of source code files $\mathcal{F}$.
-The input to the model consists of a prompt $p$, which combines a meta-task specification $M_{I}$ for some $I \in I_{\mathcal{L}}$ with a source code file $f \in \mathcal{F}$.
-The model's output is a list of idiom violations in the file, denoted as $V_{f,I}$, formatted as a JSON list with one violation per line (see example output in Appendix~\ref{sec:appendix:method:metalint_prompt_io}).
+Instruction fine-tuning aligns model outputs with natural language specifications using linter outputs as supervision for easy cases.
+We train the target LLM $\Phi$ on a set of linter-detectable, easy best practice idioms $I_{\mathcal{L}}$, using the corresponding meta-task specifications $M_{I_{\mathcal{L}}}$ and a set of source code files $\mathcal{F}$.
+The input prompt $p$ combines a meta-task $M_I$ with a code file $f \in \mathcal{F}$.
+The model's output is a list of best practice violations in the file, denoted as $V_{f,I}$, formatted as a JSON list with one violation per line (see example output in Appendix~\ref{sec:appendix:method:metalint_prompt_io}).
 In cases where there are no violations ($|V_{f,I}| = 0$), the model is expected to output the phrase \texttt{NO VIOLATIONS FOUND}.
-We attempt to balance the data between positive (violations) and negative (no violations) examples as much as possible; however, due to the rarity of some idioms, the final distribution is approximately 70:30 in favor of files with no violations.
-This results in a total of 53k training instances spanning 50 idioms.
+This penalizes hallucinated or memorized violations, encouraging adherence to the provided specification.
+By training on many such meta-tasks, the \textbf{model learns to align outputs with task specifications} rather than fixed rules, which supports applying unseen best practices at inference time.